Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Numerical tests

-Without resource constraints and coupled constraint, the Bayesian Nash equilibrium of the game is $ f_i(\theta_i) = \frac{A}{3}+\frac{\overline{\theta}-\underline{\theta}}{12}-\frac{\theta_i}{2}\approx 33.41-\frac{\theta_i}{2}, i = 1,2. $ However, this equilibrium cannot be obtained with constraints in (\ref{example:BCG_ECC}) or (\ref{example:BCG_CCC}).
-Indeed, with these constraints in place, a resulting GBNE is \bgeqn f_i(\theta_i) = \frac{R_c}{2\theta_i} = \frac{25}{\theta_i}, \theta_i\in [1,2], i=1,2. \edeqn Figure \ref{fig:ECC_d_varying} visualizes the polynomial equilibria in the BCG-ECC model (\ref{example:BCG_ECC}).
-As expected, the sequence of the polynomial equilibria converge to the GBNE in (\ref{eqn:equil_BCG_with_cons}) as degree $d$ increases.
-However, the polynomial response function at the equilibrium in the BCG-ECC model is larger than the optimal response function at the GBNE in (\ref{eqn:equil_BCG_with_cons}) for many $\theta_i\in \Theta_i^M$, which implies that the coupled constraints (\ref{cons:coupled_numerical}) may not be satisfied with a big probability.
-For example, if both players choose polynomial response function in the equilibrium with degree $d=1$ (red line in figure \ref{fig:ECC_d_varying}), then for $\theta_1 = 1.5$, the coupled constraint will not be satisfied with a probability of $0.58$ w.r.t. $\theta_2\in \Theta_2^M$, i.e., $\mathbb{P}_{\theta_2\in \Theta_2^M} (\theta_1 a_1(\theta_1) + \theta_2 a_2(\theta_2)>50|\theta_1=1.5)$.
+Without resource constraints and coupled constraint, the Bayesian Nash equilibrium of the game is $ f_i(\theta_i) = \frac{A}{3}+\frac{\overline{\theta}-\underline{\theta}}{12}-\frac{\theta_i}{2}\approx 33.41-\frac{\theta_i}{2}, i = 1,2. $ However, this equilibrium cannot be obtained with {the} constraints in (\ref{example:BCG_ECC}) or (\ref{example:BCG_CCC}).
+Indeed, with these constraints in place, {the} resulting GBNE is \bgeqn f_i(\theta_i) = \frac{R_c}{2\theta_i} = \frac{25}{\theta_i}, \theta_i\in [1,2], i=1,2. \edeqn Figure \ref{fig:ECC_d_varying} visualizes the polynomial equilibria in the BCG-ECC model (\ref{example:BCG_ECC}).
+As expected, the sequence of the polynomial equilibria converges to the GBNE in (\ref{eqn:equil_BCG_with_cons}) as {the} degree $d$ increases.
+However, the polynomial response function at the equilibrium in the BCG-ECC model is {greater} than the optimal response function at the GBNE in (\ref{eqn:equil_BCG_with_cons}) for many $\theta_i\in \Theta_i^M$, which implies that the coupled constraints (\ref{cons:coupled_numerical}) may not be satisfied with a {high} probability.
+For example, if both players choose a polynomial response function in the equilibrium with degree $d=1$ (red line in figure \ref{fig:ECC_d_varying}), then for $\theta_1 = 1.5$, the coupled constraint will not be satisfied with a probability of $0.58$ w.r.t. $\theta_2\in \Theta_2^M$: $\mathbb{P}_{\theta_2\in \Theta_2^M} (\theta_1 a_1(\theta_1) + \theta_2 a_2(\theta_2)>50|\theta_1=1.5) = 0.58$.